Simple Morning Basket Ideas For All Families

 Sometimes, we will read half at the beginning while she plays, and the other half at the end of morning basket time while she plays, and then can keep playing.

-Here are some other great study Bible options for women, plus why it’s so beneficial to have one!
+Here are some other great study Bible options for women, and make sure to check out our favorite Bibles and books resource page!

 We LOVE this book.
 It is also another one we do every day no matter how much time we have.